syncfusion-content/blazor-docs/blazor/file-manager/file-operations.md

 ## Custom sorting

-The FileManager component provides a way to customize the default sort action for LargeIcons view by defining the [`SortComparer`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.SfFileManager-1.html#Syncfusion_Blazor_FileManager_SfFileManager_1_SortComparer) property and for a DetailsView column by defining the `SortComparer` property of [`FileManagerColumn`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerColumn.html).The `SortComparer` clas should implement the [IComparer](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.icomparer-1?view=net-8.0) interface.
+The FileManager component provides a way to customize the default sort action for the LargeIcons view by defining the [`SortComparer`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.SfFileManager-1.html#Syncfusion_Blazor_FileManager_SfFileManager_1_SortComparer) property and for sorting individual columns in the DetailsView by defining the `SortComparer` property in the [`FileManagerColumn`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.FileManager.FileManagerColumn.html) class.The `SortComparer` class should implement the [IComparer](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.icomparer-1?view=net-8.0) interface.

 The following example demonstrates how to define custom sort comparer function to achieve natural sorting behavior for the LargeIcons view.